Chapter 15 : The Longest Day

 Scorpius spun around and punched Rex square in the jaw.
 “You think you know what she needs!" he yelled inching closer to Rex’s face, his jaw locked.
 “I have loved her for six years.
 I know more about her than you could ever dream.”

-Rex lunged towards Scorpius, slamming them both into the wall “Don't you sat that, don't you dare say that," he spat, giving Scorpius the darkest look that he could muster up.
+Rex lunged towards Scorpius, slamming them both into the wall “Don't you say that, don't you dare say that," he spat, giving Scorpius the darkest look that he could muster up.

 Rex glared at Scorpius a second more before releasing his hold.
 Jerking away Scorpius rushed back to Rose.
 She hadn’t seemed to even notice what had occurred between Rex and Scorpius.
 Her hands were covering her face as she took large breaths, having cried out all that she had.

 Kneeling in front of her, Scorpius let his arms rest on her shoulders, pressing his forehead against her.
 “Rose,” he whispered.
-Rose only shook her head not wanting to hear his voice.
-Sighing he scooted closer to her, and re adjusting the weight of his arms, so that his thumbs where against the base of her neck.
+Rose only shook her head, not wanting to hear his voice.
+Sighing he scooted closer to her, and readjusted the weight of his arms, so that his thumbs were against the base of her neck.
 “Rose you know that I love you, you know that I never stopped.”